 Separately, our work upon capacity assessments in complex situations helped inform the work (led by Workstream 3) that fed into the independent review of the Mental Health Act 1983 as to advance decision-making.

-The project has as its primary goal the production of practical and research-led guidance for those assessing and reporting upon capacity.
-Secondary outputs will include research papers and articles drawing upon the research conducted at the earlier stages of the project, which will be both descriptive and – where relevant – critical of current practice.
+The project had as its primary goal the production of practical and research-led guidance for those assessing and reporting upon capacity.
+Secondary outputs included research papers and articles drawing upon the research conducted at the earlier stages of the project.

-Applying decision-making capacity criteria in practice: A content analysis of court judgments.
+Interpersonal influences on decision-making capacity: a content analysis of court judgments.

 Principal Investigator for the MHJ project